-Of all the near-death stories I’ve read or heard of thus far, Betty Eadie’s story, ‘Embraced by the Light’, gives the most insightful and profound glimpse into our true nature and where we come from.
-Her story is full of fantastic concepts including the existence of many worlds beyond earth, and the presence of giant ‘Warring Angels” dressed in armor, ready to protect us with a prayer’s notice, and the visibility of our prayers on earth as beacons of light.
+Of all the near-death stories I’ve read Betty Eadie’s, ‘Embraced by the Light’, offers the most insightful and profound glimpse into this other dimension we call heaven.
+Her story is full of fantastic concepts including the existence of many worlds beyond earth, the presence of giant ‘Warring Angels” dressed in armor ready to protect us with a prayer’s notice, and that our prayers on earth are visible from heaven as beacons of light.

-At the age of thirty-one, Betty died in a hospital due to complications from a partial hysterectomy.
-At death, she “felt a surge of energy”, “a pop or release” then her spirit pulls up and out “as if by a giant magnet.”
-She felt free and…alive.
+At the age of thirty-one, Betty succumbed to complications from a partial hysterectomy.
+At death, she “felt a surge of energy”, “a pop or release” then her spirit energy is pulls up and out “as if by a giant magnet.”
+She felt free and…alive despite being technically dead by earthly accounts.
 What’s more she was alive with superhuman powers.
 She could see “from all directions at once—from in front, behind, and from the sides.”
 She was weightless and could therefore, move with superhero agility and speed, even through walls.
 Quickly the realization dawns, “This is who I really am.”

 Book cover, 1st edition of The Hunger Games, Suzanne Collins

 Everyone is abuzz about the Hunger Games after apparently all going to the theatres to watch it this past weekend.
 The movie raked in $152 million domestically in its debut, indicating an appeal on par with that of ‘Harry Potter’, and claiming the number 3 spot on box-office charts.

 A friend of mine mentioned he was planning to see the flick on its opening night.
 Having vaguely heard of the Hunger Games, and still relatively in the dark about the phenomenon, I asked what the movie was about.
 He said, “It’s about a bunch kids who go in the jungle and fight to the death.”